 Smart Pension (smart.co) has been building its leadership team with a number of hires, including former UK pensions minister Guy Opperman, who will be helping it to scale its software sales internationally.
-AUM on Smart Pension's Keystone software platform is about £15bn, and CHRY believes this division can provide significant organic growth.
+The total value of assets managed on Smart Pension's Keystone software platform is about £15bn, and CHRY believes this division can provide significant organic growth.

-The Smart Pension Master Trust now serves over 1.4m members in the UK and has AUM of about £6.4bn.
+The Smart Pension Master Trust now serves over 1.4m members in the UK and has assets under management (AUM) of about £6.4bn.
 The UK government is considering setting a minimum size of £25bn for multi-employer pension schemes by 2030.
 That would provide an impetus to further consolidation of this sector and CHRY believes that Smart Pension would take a leading role in this.
 To date, Smart Pension has made 10 acquisitions since it was launched just over 10 years ago, most recently acquiring the assets of the Options Master Trust in June 2024.

-Whilst the focus has been on revenue growth, in Q1 2024 Smart Pension undertook a cost-cutting exercise, reducing its headcount by 150 to 427 by end June 2024.
+Whilst the focus has been on revenue growth, in the first quarter of 2024 Smart Pension undertook a cost-cutting exercise, reducing its headcount by 150 to 427 by end June 2024.
 CHRY's manager believes that this will put it on the road to profitability in 2025.